homiedopie/beberlei.de/2009/01/11/what-will-be-new-in-zf-1-8.rst

 What will be new in ZF 1.8
 ==========================

-In Februar or March 2009 the 1.8 version of the `Zend Framework <http://framework.zend.com>`_ is schedulded to be released.
+In February or March 2009 the 1.8 version of the `Zend Framework <http://framework.zend.com>`_ is scheduled to be released.
 I have contributed some stuff already regarding ZendX\_JQuery and Zend\_Soap.